ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 params:
   doi: "10.59350/57mzc-7e212"
 output: hugodown::md_document
-rmd_hash: 557850520672954a
+rmd_hash: 0b59c6d804b97e55

 ---

-A little bit less than two years ago, building on work by Jim Hester and Kevin Ushey, Davis Vaughan completed a very impactful JSON file for the R community: a grammar for R for the tree-sitter parsing generator.
+A little bit less than two years ago, building on work by Jim Hester and Kevin Ushey, Davis Vaughan completed a very impactful JSON file for the R community: an R grammar for the tree-sitter parsing generator.
 He even got a round of applause for it during a talk at the useR!
 2024 conference!
 So, did he get cheered for...
 JSON? :sweat_smile: No, the audience got excited about the *improved developer experience for R* that this file unlocked.
 In this post, we'll explain what tree-sitter is, and what tools built upon it can bring to your workflow writing R software.

 ## Code parsing: what is tree-sitter